 The mathematics courses will focus on developing the skills of analysis, abstraction and generalisation, risk awareness and statistical literacy, algorithmic thinking, modelling and enquiry.
 The IB also aims to meet the diverse needs, interests and motivations of all students within the Diploma Programme.

-The mathematics course offered at ISB at both HL and SL is:
+The mathematics courses offered at ISB are: